Hannah Sell's Tea

 This is barley tea, a malty infusion of unhulled barley grains.
-We take premium local malted barley from Branthill farm at Wells-next-the-Sea, and roast it by hand here in Norwich.
+I collect premium local malted barley from Branthill farm at Wells-next-the-Sea, and roast it by hand here in Norwich.

-Also called mugicha and boricha in Japan and Korea respectively, barley tea is made every day, and is often kept chilled from the fridge instead of cold water.
-It tastes familliar, and has flavours reminiscent of cereal grains, toasted nuts and oven fresh biscuits.
+We usually make ale out of this, but malted barley is also called mugicha and boricha in Japan and Korea.
+It's made every day, and is often kept chilled from the fridge instead of cold water.
+It tastes familliar, and has flavours reminiscent of cereal grains, toasted bread, nuts and oven fresh biscuits.

 If you like a sweet drink then you'll be pleased to know it goes well with added sugar, and honey is even better.